ZackMason/windows-cpp-guide/README.md

 - RemedyBG - amazing debugger, only on windows
 - RenderDoc - if doing graphics this is required, use after 5-10 minutes of being stuck
 - Milton - infinite drawing board - Sketching problems is very underrated, especially in game dev
+- cmder - console emulator with git and linux commands

 # Libraries